Burnout

 So how do you change your relationship with stress and why is it a relationship anyway?

-We are always in relationship with someone or something.
+We are always in a relationship with someone or something.

-Relationships are about interactions with other and the environment.
-It’s true for ourselves too – we have relationships with thoughts, feelings, and actions that we take.
+Relationships are about interactions with others and the environment.
+It’s true for ourselves, too – we have relationships with thoughts, feelings, and actions that we take.

 We’re in the process of both experiencing and creating meaning at the same time.

-The more complex the relationship, the deeper and more important is the meaning the relationship has in our lives.
+The more complex the relationship, the deeper and more critical the relationship’s meaning in our lives.

 Stress is part of our complex relationship with ourselves.

-One very effective way of dealing with stress is to understand that you are always in relationship with stress.
+One effective way of dealing with stress is to understand that you are always in a relationship with stress.

-Instead of trying to remove stress from your life, view it as an important part of your life.
-Stress is something to be aware of and always in relation to whatever else you are experiencing.
+Instead of trying to remove stress from your life, view it as an essential part of your life.
+Stress is something to be aware of and always in relationship with whatever else you are experiencing.

-As we all know, relationships have hundreds of different aspects operating all at once.
+As we all know, relationships have hundreds of different aspects operating simultaneously.

 Internalized Meaning

-We have internalized meanings based on all our experiences we have lived:
+We have internalized meanings based on all the experiences we have lived:

 • what our parents said to us